David Olajiga

-David Olajiga (born 3 November 1997) is an English professional American football defensive end for the Baltimore Ravens of the National Football League (NFL).
+David Olajiga (born 3 November 1997) is an English professional American football Former defensive end for the Baltimore Ravens of the National Football League (NFL).
 He played college football for the Butler Grizzlies and Central Missouri Mules.

 College career

 Butler CC

 Olajiga was recruited to Butler as a tight end and appeared in one game for the Grizzlies before transferring.

 Central Missouri

 During his final season with the Mules, Olajiga posted 41 total tackles and 4 sacks.

 Professional career

 Olajiga went undrafted in the 2024 NFL draft but was selected in the second round (tenth overall) in the 2024 CFL global draft by the Edmonton Elks.